 These interim consolidated financial statements have been prepared using the same accounting policies as those disclosed in the audited consolidated financial statements for the year ended December 31, 2013.
 These interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
-The interim consolidated financial statements should be read in conjunction with the annual consolidated financial statements for the year ended December 31, 2013, which have been prepared in accordance with IFRS as issued by the ISAB.
-The interim consolidated financial statements were approved and authorized for issue by the Board of Directors on August 21, 2014.
+The interim consolidated financial statements should be read in conjunction with the annual consolidated financial statements for the year ended December 31, 2013.
+The interim consolidated financial statements were approved and authorized for issue by the Board of Directors on November 20, 2014.